-TRB will conduct a webinar on Thursday, March 30, 2017 from 2:00 to 3:30 PM ET that features research from the National Cooperative Highway Research Program
+TRB conducted a webinar on Thursday, March 30, 2017 from 2:00 to 3:30 PM ET that featured research from the National Cooperative Highway Research Program

 (NCHRP)’s Synthesis 492

 This webinar explored performance tests for volumetric properties of asphalt mixtures.
 Performance tests are intended to extend service life by guiding material selection – including asphalt binder and aggregate – and proportions, such as asphalt content and gradations.
 The presenters explained how agencies are defining and assessing the performance of asphalt mixtures.

 Participants must register in advance of the webinar, and there is a fee for non-TRB Sponsor or non-TRB Sustaining Affiliate employees.
 A certificate for 1.5 Professional Development Hours (PDHs) was provided to attendees who registered and attended the webinar as an individual.
 Contact Reggie Gillum at RGillum@nas.edu

 for instructions on receiving a copy of the recorded webinar.

 - Leslie Myers McCarthy, Villanova University

 - Robert Blight, New Jersey Department of Transportation

 Moderated by: Skip Paul, Louisiana Department of Transportation and Development (retired)

 - Use of performance specifications for asphalt mixtures